 Mr. Mariscal Torroella is a member of the Board of Directors of Grupo Marhnos, Grupo Bimbo, Grupo Calidra, Afianzadora Aserta, Servicios de Energía Mexoil, Aura Solar and Siete Colores Ideas Interactivas.
-He is Vice President of Fincomún Servicios Financieros Comunitarios.
+He is Vice President of Fincomún Financial Community Services.

-Mr. Mariscal Torroella also is member of the Board of Directors of Uniapac International and of the Uniapac Foundation, was World Chairman of Uniapac from 2006 to 2009 (first Latin American Chairman), is Chairman of the Consejo Coordinador Empresarial (C.C.E.) and also serves as CCE Board Member, Member of the Executive Committee of Coparmex, participates in the Board of Directors and is Vice President of International and Labor Affairs of Coparmex (Employers' Union).
-Member of the Board of Directors and Executive Committee of the Confederación USEM (Unión Social de Empresarios Mexicanos).
-Mr. Mariscal Torroella was Chairman of the Mexican Institute of Christian Social Doctrine (IMDOSOC), participating today in the Oversight Committee, and is also President of the Leon XIII Foundation.
+Mr. Mariscal Torroella also serves as a Member of the Board of Directors of Uniapac International and the Uniapac Foundation, after serving as World President of Uniapac from 2006 to 2009, as the first Latin American appointed to this position.
+He is President of the Single Economy Committee of the Business Coordinating Council (CCE), Director of the CCE, an Executive Committee member of the Mexican Confederation of Employers (COPARMEX), where he is also a board member and Vice President of International Affairs and Labor.
+He serves as a member of the Executive Commission of the USEM, Mexico's Social Entrepreneurship Union, and was President of the Mexican Institute of Christian Social Doctrine (IMDOSOC), where he currently sits on the Oversight Committee and is President of the León XIII Foundation.